oxidecomputer/humility/humility-hif-assembler/README.md

 generation, or scripted test drivers.
 This crate provides those capabilities without modifying `humility-hiffy`.

-### Convergence plan (RFD 659)

 RFD 659 proposes turning humility into a library.
-When that happens:

-- **`TargetConfig`** replaces the ad-hoc archive introspection scattered through `HiffyContext::new()`.
-It becomes the serializable contract between archive loading and program construction.
+When that happens, `TargetConfig` could become the serializable contract between archive loading and program construction, and `HifAssembler` replaces the per-command Op construction scattered across humility's subcommands.

-- **`HifAssembler`** replaces the per-command Op construction in `cmd/i2c`, `cmd/pmbus`, `cmd/gpio`, etc.  Each command becomes a thin wrapper that parses CLI args into a HIF text program (or uses `ProgramBuilder`) and hands it to the assembler.

-- **`decode_results()`** becomes the shared result parser, replacing the inline `take_from_bytes` loop in `HiffyContext::results()`.

-- **`HiffyContext`** narrows to execution only: uploading bytecode to a target (via probe or NetHiffy), kicking the hiffy task, and reading back results.
-It no longer needs to know how programs are constructed.

-### Design discipline

-To keep convergence clean:

-- This crate uses only public `HubrisArchive` APIs, never `HiffyContext` internals.
-- Types are `Serialize + Deserialize` so they work as file formats and API contracts.
-- The text language is a superset of what humility commands generate today — any program humility builds internally can be expressed in the text format.
+See `lib.rs` module docs for details.